saintsal/saintsal.github.io/_posts/2016-10-30-learn-to-manage-personal-data.md

 Let's look at what's emerging.

+# Your online activity reveals way more than you think

 All of this personal stuff you share, all of the heart and like buttons you press, and all of the stuff you read online, that's all getting recorded.
 Put together, it starts to tell a clear story about you.

 For example, did you know that if you're an American and you tend to read recipes with ice-berg lettuce more than arugula, you're likely to be a Republican, and if you read recipes with arugula more than ice-berg, you're likely to be a Democrat?
 Even one or two [Facebook likes](https://www.theguardian.com/technology/2013/mar/11/facebook-users-reveal-intimate-secrets) reveal, with high statistical accuracy, your sexual orientation, if your parents divorced while you were a child, your IQ, your emotional stability, and your health.
 They can even go so far as to predict changes to your health that you're not even aware of.
 (Only your health records are protected by law, not accurate predictions of your health from you reading symptoms on WebMD.)